When will the 2020 Tribe 12 Fellowship begin?

 Entering its tenth year in Philadelphia, the Tribe 12 Fellowship is a leadership and entrepreneurial program which takes place from January through May 2020 and is designed to run concurrently with school or work commitments.
 Each Fellow is paired with a personal mentor and has access to a pool of subject matter experts and a Fellowship Coordinator to guide them through the program.
 Through a curriculum built on the themes of self-discovery, emotional intelligence, philanthropy, and entrepreneurship, Fellows will apply the tangible skills they learn to create a capstone project of their own design and launch their idea, small business, or nonprofit to the next level.

 Anyone in their 20s and 30s who is in the Greater Philadelphia area and considers themselves part of the Jewish community is invited to apply.
 We are proud that our 110+ alumni represent a range of ethnicities, sexual identities, gender identities, nationalities, races, and religions.

 When will the next round of applications open?

-Applications for the 2019 cohort open Monday, October 15th and will close Sunday, November 25th.
-Applicants should save the evening of Monday, December 3rd for interviews and Fellows will be selected and notified the week of December 10th with our Welcome to the Fellows event scheduled for December 18th.
+Applications for the 2020 cohort open Tuesday, October 15th and will close Sunday, December 1st.
+Applicants should save the evening of Tuesday, December 10th for interviews and Fellows will be selected and notified on or around December 13th with our Welcome to the Fellows event scheduled for December 18th.

 What will the program entail?